 Introduction of a Mobile approach to advocacy services

-(Staff Sergeant, Operational Services, Barrie Police Service),
+(Staff Sergeant, Barrie Police Service),

-(Accountant/Ben T. Cole Professional Corp.),
+(Accountant, Ben T. Cole Professional Corp.),

-(Service Manager West, Dnaagdawenmag Binnoojiiyag Child & Family Services)
+(Director of Services, Dnaagdawenmag Binnoojiiyag Child & Family Services)